louadi/RNA-Seq-DIGGER/README.md

-# RNA-Seq-analysis-using-DIGGER-
+# RNA-Seqanalysis using DIGGER

-Applying network-level analysis to the RNA-seq data from The Cancer Genome Atlas pan-cancer dataset.
-Using the structure annotation of isoforms and their expression level.
-DIGGER construct a condition specific PPI.
+Applying DIGGER mode: network-level analysis to the RNA-seq data from The Cancer Genome Atlas pan-cancer dataset.

+Using the structure annotation of isoforms and their expression level, DIGGER construct a condition specific PPI.

 ## For more Details check out DIGGER